Training in bare feet?

 What if you drop the kettlebell?

-Every-time I take my shoes off in a new gym, someone will go “better watch that you don’t drop a kettlebell on your feet!” without fail, someone will say it!
+Every-time I take my shoes off in a new gym, without fail someone will say “better watch that you don’t drop a kettlebell on your feet!”!
 I scratch my head and think to myself “really?”
-I mean, really… did you give this any thought at all, or are you just copying what everyone says?
-It’s not your fault, because after-all, you probably are just copying what they taught you in those high quality personal trainer courses for optimal safety!?
+I mean, really… did you give this any thought at all, or are you just copying what you heard?
+It’s not your fault, because after-all, you probably are just copying what they taught you in those high-quality personal trainer courses for optimal safety.

-Let me ask you this, if I lay a tea towel over my foot and then proceed to drop a kettlebell on it, will it hurt less than if I did not have that tea towel over it? ….
-Exactly.
-Wait.
-What did you say, it would hurt less, how much less?
-Come on.
+Let me ask you this.
+If I lay a tea towel over my foot and then drop a kettlebell on it, will it hurt less than if I did not put that tea towel over it? ….

-Ok, sure, I believe that it does happen, I’ve not seen it, and I’ve taken thousands of classes.
+I’ve not seen it, and I’ve taken thousands of classes.
 And as already established, even if it would happen, you would need a pair of boots with steel toes in it to prevent any damage.
-So please, if you have a gym, a gym instructor, a trainer or some other chimpanzee telling you that’s it’s better to wear your shoes, then please direct them here.
+So please, if you have a gym, a gym instructor, a trainer, or some other chimpanzee telling you that’s it’s better to wear your shoes, then please direct them here.